KThomiss/kristian-thomassen-semester-project-2/README.md

 - Structured with HTML
 - All functionality is created in vanilla JS.
 - Styling is done with CSS
-- Wordpress is used as Headless CMS.
+- Strapi API for the products.
 - Designed in Adobe XD

 ## Getting Started